 As noted, if there is doubt on any issue because the evidence equally supports one or more decisions, the decision-maker will resolve the issue in the worker's favour.

-The principle of benefit of doubt, however, is not to be used:
+This principle, however, is not to be used:

-- as a substitute for lack of evidence, or

-- in a purely speculative sense, or

-- when the issue can be decided on the balance of probabilities.
+- a) as a substitute for lack of evidence, or - b) in a purely speculative sense, or - c) when the issue can be decided on the balance of probabilities.